 The Active Directory over LDAP identity source is preferred over the Active Directory (Integrated Windows Authentication) option.
 The OpenLDAP Server identity source is available for environments that use OpenLDAP.

-Note: A future update to Microsoft Windows will change the default behavior of Active Directory to require strong authentication and encryption.
-This change will impact how vCenter Server authenticates to Active Directory.
-If you use Active Directory as your identity source for vCenter Server, you must plan to enable LDAPS.
+Note: Microsoft Windows has changed the default behavior of Active Directory to require strong authentication and encryption.
+This change impacts how vCenter Server authenticates to Active Directory.
+If you use Active Directory as your identity source for vCenter Server, you must enable LDAPS.
 For more information about this Microsoft security update, see https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/ADV190023 and https://blogs.vmware.com/vsphere/2020/01/microsoft-ldap-vsphere-channel-binding-signing-adv190023.html.

 Table 1.
 Active Directory over LDAP and OpenLDAP Server Settings